ietf-wg-wimse/draft-ietf-wimse-workload-identity-bcp/draft-ietf-wimse-client-assertion-in-workload-environments.md

 * 2) The Kubernetes Control Plane projects the service account token into the workload.
 This step is also much simplified and technically happens alongside the scheduling with step 1.

-* 3) Workloads present the project service account token as a client assertion towards an external authorization server according to {{RFC7523}}.
+* 3) Workloads present the projected service account token as a client assertion towards an external authorization server according to {{RFC7523}}.

 * 4) On success, an access token is returned to the workload to access the protected resource.